BryanH/Wordpress_flickr_slideshow/readme.txt

 == Changelog ==
 = 1.10 =
 * Cleaned up shortcode filter and made it more robust
-* Addresses issue of shortcode in embedded page not working
+* Fixed typos in settings screen
+* Fixed bug that wouldn't let you save settings

 = 1.09 =
 * Standardized plugin text